miyagaw61/exgdb/README.md

 ```

-You can issue Pull Request such as this patch.
+You can issue Pull Request like this patch.

 ## contact